exonum/exonum-doc/src/get-started/create-service.md

 ## Declare Persistent Data

-We should declare what kind of data we want to store in a blockchain.
+We should declare what kind of data we want to store in the blockchain.

-For our case, we need to declare a container to store the information about wallets and its balance.
-Inside the wallet we want to store the public key to validate requests from wallet’s owner.
-We want to store a name of owner for convenience reasons.
+For our case we need to declare a type to store the information about the wallet and its balance.
+Inside the wallet we want to store the public key to validate requests from the owner of the wallet.
+We want to store the name of the owner for convenience reasons.
 Also, we need to keep the current balance of the wallet.
-Summing all it up, `Wallet` type will look like:
+Summing it all up, `Wallet` type will look like:

 ```rust
 encoding_struct! {